webix-hub/docs/data/desktop/responsive_layout.md

 FlexLayout can be used as a top level view, which is perfect for mobile apps.

-{{sample 01_layout/14_flex_top.html}}

-or, it can be placed inside of a fixed layout to provide a dashboard-like view

-{{sample 01_layout/16_flex_dashboard.html}}

-###Limitations

-- This feature will work only in latest Google, Chrome, Safari, and in IE11+.

-- FlexLayout must always define columns, there is no support for rows-based FlexLayout.

-- When placing a FlexLayout inside of other Webix structures, you need to use scrollview around the FlexLayout

 ~~~js
 webix.ui({
 	margin:10, padding:0, type:"wide",